tgkprog/htmlUtils/learn/README.md

-## JavaScript Closures - Learned from Working Example
+## JavaScript Closures - Learn from Working Example

 ### What is a Closure?